rheng001/UCRmap/README.md

 Future Additions
 ---------

-We will be adding many features in the future.
+We will be adding many more features in the future.